vmware/container-service-extension/docs/CSE_UI_PLUGIN.md

 ```sh
 cse ui-plugin list -c [path to CSE config file] -s
 ```
-Run the following command to remove the plugin from vCD.
+Run the following command to remove the plugin from VCD.
 ```sh
 cse ui-plugin deregister [ID] -c [path to CSE config file] -s
 ```

-**Method 2:** Via vCD UI portal
+**Method 2:** Via VCD UI portal

-To register the plugin, upload `container-ui-plugin.zip` to vCD through `Customize Portal` option in the navigation menu of vCD Service Provider view.
+To register the plugin, upload `container-ui-plugin.zip` to VCD through `Customize Portal` option in the navigation menu of VCD Service Provider view.
 Then follow the standard steps of publishing an UI plugin.
 After registration, refresh the page.
 There should be a `Kubernetes Container Clusters` option in the navigation menu.